Adinfini/Snake/README.md

 # Snake
-simple Snake game in Java with JFram
+simple Snake game in Java with JFrame